n/a

 The ESCP MiM Placement Timeline (Simple Breakdown)

-Before the program starts
+Before the programme starts

 • Career orientation and early guidance from the ESCP Career Centre